-8.3.5.4 Application of the Single-assignment Rule to When-Equations
+8.3.5.4 Single Assignment Rule Applied to When-Equations

 The Modelica single-assignment rule (section 8.4) has implications for when-equations:

 • Two when-equations shall not define the same variable.

 [Without this rule this may actually happen for the erroneous model DoubleWhenConflict below, since there are two equations (close = true; close = false;) defining the same variable close.
 A conflict between the equations will occur if both conditions would become true at the same time instant.